Pros and Cons of Living in Mexico

 Internet and Phone

 Internet service has also improved.
 You can now get DSL or cable Internet service in your home.
 You can now get a new phone line without waiting for Hades to freeze over.
 You can, thanks to a variety of calling plans, call back to the States, Canada, and Europe without taking out a second mortgage on your house.
 (See my page on ).
 You can now operate an Internet business in Mexico, but being a day-trader might be risky.
+You can even get decent deals on cell phones in-country.

 Goods you are used to are available from Sam’s, Wal-Mart, Costco, Home Mart (owned by Home Depot), and other international chains.
 Costs of imported goods have gone down - but they can still surprise you.
 For instance, I purchased stockings for a girlfriend (“not for me,” he said hastily) that were a name brand sold in the United States for less in Acapulco than at home.
 Getting back through customs with twenty pairs of lace stockings took some explaining, but I figure a bargain is worth stocking up on.
 Electronics still cost more (about 20%) and (except in the largest cities) are generally not the latest technology.